softeng-feup/open-cx-one-word/report.md

+  Use cases should be described textually.

+User stories not estimated.

+Very simple and minimalist mockups.

+Acceptance tests automated?

+Missing trello link in the report.

 To better understand the context of the software system, it is very useful to have a simple UML class diagram with all the key concepts (names, attributes) and relationships involved of the problem domain addressed by your module.